AFRIMA receives record number of 8,880 entries for 2021 edition

 The figure, which is 8.86 percent higher than the 2019 edition, presents a record number of entries since the inception of the continental awards in 2014.

-Now in its eighth year, AFRIMA, the ultimate recognition of African music, globally honours African artists, music producers, songwriters, video directors, Disc Jockeys, Choreographers/dancers, and movie/film producers living on the continent or in the diaspora as well as international acts with the 23.9-carat gold-plated AFRIMA trophy.
+Now in its eighth year, AFRIMA, the ultimate recognition of African music, globally honours African artistes, music producers, songwriters, video directors, Disc Jockeys, Choreographers/dancers, and movie/film producers living on the continent or in diaspora as well as international acts with the 23.9 carat gold-plated AFRIMA trophy.

 “The increased interest in the awards is a clear indication that AFRIMA, a platform of bringing Africans together through music and culture, is growing immensely across Africa and globally, which is a very important goal for us.
 Also, it is a signal that artistes and actors in the music industry are becoming resilient in the face of global challenges”, says Angela Martins, head of culture, African Union Commission.